-The World of Photo-editing was revolutionised by the Ushering in Photoshop
+The World of Photo-editing was Revolutionised by the Ushering in Photoshop

-To afford both professional image enhancers and enthusiastic amateurs a clearer understanding of the sheer scale of the undertaking back when we weren’t that far removed from a land of sepia (although MGM Studios had experimented with Technicolour in the seminal movie, ‘The Wizard of Oz’ a few years earlier.
+So.
+How do we afford both professional image enhancers (and enthusiastic amateurs) a clearer understanding of the sheer scale of the undertaking?
+Back when we weren’t that far removed from a land of sepia.
+Although MGM Studios had experimented with Technicolour in the seminal movie, ‘The Wizard of Oz’ a few years earlier.

-Eventually – and mercifully – the photo editing sector moved on, and technical advancements paved the way for Photoshop and its ilk to take centre stage.
-And no, we’re not talking about inferior ‘lick n stick’ image editing software such MS Paint, but conversely do respectfully acknowledge the likes of Corel Draw; the latter of which figured prominently in the metamorphosis witnessed by those of us who plied our trade in the professional field of image enhancing.
+Eventually – and mercifully – the photo editing sector moved on.
+Technical advancements paved the way for Photoshop and its ilk to take centre stage.
+And no, we’re not talking about inferior ‘lick n stick’ image editing software such MS Paint.
+But do, conversely and respectfully namecheck the likes of Corel Draw.
+And Adobe’s Photoshop stablemate and forerunner-of-sorts; Illustrator.
+The latter of which figured prominently in the metamorphosis witnessed by those of us who plied our trade in the professional field of image enhancing.